 I am reminded of a situation that the armies of Israel faced in the Bible.
 You’ll find the story in 2 Samuel, chapter 10.
 Israel’s army was surrounded, with battle lines in front of them and behind them.
 The Ammonites were on one side of them, and the Arameans were on the other side.
 Joab, commander of Israel’s army, rallied the troops, saying, “Be strong and let us fight bravely for our people and the cities of our God.”
 He knew that they were not just fighting to win a battle; they were fighting for their right to live, for their families, and for the freedom to worship God.

-Today, Israel continues to take such a stand, knowing that we don’t just fight to gain a victory — we fight to preserve our families and our existence.
+Israel and America’s bond continues as Israel takes such a stand, knowing that we don’t just fight to gain a victory — we fight to preserve our families and our existence.

 According to former Soviet dissident Natan Sharansky, a true champion and fighter for Israel and freedom everywhere, Israel is at the forefront of fighting for freedom, not only for her own people, but also for the world.